1880 Derby by-election

-The 1880 Derby by-election was held when the incumbent Liberal MP Samuel Plimsoll resigned to find a seat for the recently unseated Home Secretary William Vernon Harcourt.
+The 1880 Derby by-election was held on 26 May when the incumbent Liberal MP Samuel Plimsoll resigned to find a seat for the recently unseated Home Secretary William Vernon Harcourt.

 The Liberals had formed a government after winning the 1880 general election and Harcourt, a well known radical and talented debater, had been offered the job of Home Secretary.
 Under the law at the time he had to resign his seat and seek re-election.
 In a close fought by-election Harcourt lost his Oxford seat.

 Samuel Plimsoll immediately resigned and Harcourt was unopposed in the subsequent by-election.